-This programme covers springing financial covenants in leveraged loans and real estate deals and includes specific references and covenants analysis, terms and definitions in the LMA Senior Facilities Agreement for Leveraged transactions and LMA Real Estate precedents.
+Our course covers springing financial covenants in leveraged loans and real estate deals and includes specific references and covenants analysis, terms and definitions in the LMA Senior Facilities Agreement for Leveraged transactions and LMA Real Estate precedents.
 The programme uses information from the Reorg Debt Explained database to review the current trends in the market in the larger syndicated (TLB-style) deals which so often include springing leverage covenants and high-yield-bond style breach of financial covenant packages.

-Too often; some parties fail to understand the key negotiating issues that really matter, for example, they view the breach of financial covenants in isolation rather than appreciating that they must be seen in the context of the particular capital structure.
+Too often; some parties fail to understand the key negotiating issues that really matter.
+For example, they view the breach of financial covenants in isolation rather than appreciating that they must be seen in the context of the particular capital structure.
 Secondly, too much time is spent on which covenants apply rather than focusing on the key constituents of the key terms in the springing financial covenants ratios.
 Finally, many parties fail to appreciate that, even in cov-lite deals, the financial covenants and/or the components of those covenants play an important role as they also affect a wide range of other critical matters in the loan.
 This usually includes the various “permitted” actions such as debt incurrence (security and guarantees), sponsor payments, cash sweeps, guarantor coverage and grower, scalable and/or builder baskets where these appear.

 Participants will gain an in-depth view of which covenants should be used together with a detailed covenants analysis of the constituents of the covenants and the sponsor-friendly add-backs, and other sponsor-friendly techniques used by borrowers to manipulate the covenants.

-A short module summarising the key differences between P&L /Accrual Accounting and Cash Accounting is available on request prior to the programme by covenant financial consultant.
+A short module summarising the key differences between P&L /Accrual Accounting and Cash Accounting is available on request prior to the programme by our covenant financial consultant.